 Android devices have many different home screens.
-The problem is, when you choose an image as the background wallpaper, it spans across all the screens or just repeats.
-While that may be fine, sometimes you want to see something different.
-Here we will show you how to add a different wallpaper to each Android home screen, with Multipicture Live Wallpaper.
+The problem is, when you choose an image as the background wallpaper, it spans across all screens or just repeats.
+While that may be fine, you may want to see something different.
+Here we show you how to add a different wallpaper to each Android home screen using several different methods.

 Multipicture Live Wallpaper splits up all of your home screens so that the wallpaper and/or background can be chosen for each screen independently from the other screens.
 Despite the name, you cannot have different live wallpapers on each screen – just static images.
 If you prefer live wallpapers, consider these live weather wallpapers.